baditaflorin/github-stars/readme.md

 ## Svelte

-*   [cmintey/wishlist](https://github.com/cmintey/wishlist): Wishlist is a self-hosted wishlist application that you can share with your friends and family.
-You no longer have to wonder what to get your family for the holidays, simply check their wishlist and claim any available item!
 *   [seriousm4x/UpSnap](https://github.com/seriousm4x/UpSnap): A simple wake on lan web app written with SvelteKit, Go and PocketBase.
 *   [reid41/QA-Pilot](https://github.com/reid41/QA-Pilot): QA-Pilot is an interactive chat project that leverages online/local LLM for rapid understanding and navigation of GitHub code repository.
 *   [ekafyi/johnnydecimal-index-generator](https://github.com/ekafyi/johnnydecimal-index-generator): Code for the Johnny Decimal Index Generator web app